gettalong/kramdown/README.md

 ## Development

 Just clone the git repository as described in **doc/installation.page** and you are good to go.
 You probably want to install `rake` so that you can use the provided rake tasks.
-Aside from that:

-* The `tidy` binary needs to be installed for the automatically derived tests to work.
-* The `latex` binary needs to be installed for the latex-compilation tests to work.
+If you want to run the tests, the development dependencies are needed as well as some additional programs like `tidy` and `latex`.
+See the `.travis.yml` file for more information.

 ## License